matter-labs/zksync-era/docs/specs/zk_evm/account_abstraction.md

 ### Account versioning

-Each account can also specify which version of the account abstraction protocol do they support.
+Each account can also specify which version of the account abstraction protocol it supports.
 This is needed to allow breaking changes of the protocol in the future.

 Currently, two versions are supported: `None` (i.e. it is a simple contract and it should never be used as `from` field